[notes | author | edition | ownership] full list | no notes | titles only

 The Journey follows Superman's life just before the opening chapter of Infinite Crisis.
 But just to confuse matters, the first part of the book (up to page 25) actually takes place before OMAC Project.
 It is not imperative that it is read prior to OMAC, but that's where it goes chronologically.
 Just make sure not to read page 26, "Our Story Continues," before reading OMAC Project and Sacrifice.
 Also found here are two of my favorite characters that were introduced during Emperor Joker, plus a new Blackrock.
 Strange Attractors happens somewhat concurrently with the Journey, and is also pre-OMAC up to page 51.
 In this story, Superman faces off against Black Adam, Satanus, Livewire, and the Doctors Polaris and Psycho.

 You may be confused by the fact that this is a Wildstorm book, but your eyes do not decieve you.
 Between the events of Identity Crisis and Infinite Crisis, Captain Atom spent a year in the Wildstorm Universe.
 Though not directly important to the Infinite Crisis story, this book tells the tale of where he's been.

-Seven Soldiers of Victory - Volume 4 by Grant Morrison*
+Seven Soldiers of Victory - Volume 4 *

 While Grant Morrison's Seven Soldiers of Victory does not tie-in directly, the Soldiers do show up in Infinite Crisis.
 Morrison has stated that Seven Soldiers takes place in the week prior to Infinite Crisis, which makes sense based on the references in Seven Soldiers to a crisis that is keeping most of the other heroes busy.
 This is really a fantastic set of books, though not required Crisis reading.